tonigoodier/tonigoodier.github.io/_posts/2019-2-05-About-me,-my-academic-interests-and-this-blog.md

 title: About me, my academic interests and this blog!
 ---

+An overview of myself, my interests and the plan for this blog.

 I am a  25 year old university graduate.
 I studied for 6 years.
 I have a first class honours in history and politics, a graduate diploma in law, and have successfully completed the legal practice course.
 I took part in a number of extra-curricular programmes alongside my studies, some i cared about, others not so much.
 But that wasn't the point - the point was to make me look better on paper than everyone else.
 In theory, I did everything right.
 I worked hard, got my qualifications, and made sure that I entered the professional world with a plethora of certificates behind me.

 I now work 40 hours a week and earn £15,000 a year.